Temperature: Microscopic statistical mechanical scale

-The speed of sound in a gas can be calculated theoretically from the molecular character of the gas, from its temperature and pressure, and from the value of the Boltzmann constant.
+The speed of sound in a gas can be calculated theoretically from the gas's molecular character, temperature, pressure, and the Boltzmann constant.
 For a gas of known molecular character and pressure, this provides a relation between temperature and the Boltzmann constant.
 Those quantities can be known or measured more precisely than can the thermodynamic variables that define the state of a sample of water at its triple point.
 Consequently, taking the value of the Boltzmann constant as a primarily defined reference of exactly defined value, a measurement of the speed of sound can provide a more precise measurement of the temperature of the gas.

 Measurement of the spectrum of electromagnetic radiation from an ideal three-dimensional black body can provide an accurate temperature measurement because the frequency of maximum spectral radiance of black-body radiation is directly proportional to the temperature of the black body; this is known as Wien's displacement law and has a theoretical explanation in Planck's law and the Bose–Einstein law.

 Measurement of the spectrum of noise-power produced by an electrical resistor can also provide accurate temperature measurement.
 The resistor has two terminals and is in effect a one-dimensional body.
 The Bose-Einstein law for this case indicates that the noise-power is directly proportional to the temperature of the resistor and to the value of its resistance and to the noise bandwidth.
 In a given frequency band, the noise-power has equal contributions from every frequency and is called Johnson noise.
 If the value of the resistance is known then the temperature can be found.